Do we still need customer service on the phone?

 Not economical?

-• Customer satisfaction: Personal interaction creates trust and emotional loyalty.
+- Customer satisfaction: direct interaction builds trust and loyalty

 Can’t be digitized?